The Storied Life of A. J. Fikry basically kicked off my summer reading this year.

 I was a little hesitant about this book for two reasons.
 First, I’ve loved some of Gabrielle Zevin’s books (like Elsewhere and Memoirs of a Teenage Amnesiac), but her more recent series did absolutely nothing for me.
 Second, this book kept being touted as great for book lovers, which made me extremely wary.
 Was it going to be super trite?

 Happily, my fears were for nothing.
-I wanted to do nothing but read until the book finished.
+I wanted to do nothing but read until The Storied Life of AJ Fikry finished.

 AJ Fikry is not a very pleasant guy to be around.